Brooks Koepka delivers another major performance to win PGA

 Scheffler started four shots behind and never got closer than two.
 His 65 matched the best score of the tournament, posted by four other players on a day that was set up for scoring.

+“I gave the guys on top of the leaderboard something to think about, and I kind of made a little bit much a move, but Brooks just played some fantastic golf this week,” Scheffler said.
+“He played too good this weekend for me to catch up to him.”

-Koepka seized on that by stuffing a wedge to 4 feet on the second and third holes, and rolling in an 8-foot birdie down the hill on the par-5 fourth.
+Koepka was determined to restore his reputation as a major force, and he wasted no time.
+He stuffed a wedge to 4 feet on the second and third holes, and rolled in an 8-foot birdie down the hill on the par-5 fourth.

 But he drove into the water on the sixth hole and did well to make bogey, and another bogey from the rough on the seventh trimmed his lead to Hovland to one shot.

-Hovland pulled within one shot again with a 10-foot birdie on the 13th.
-Koepka answered with a driver he smashed over the steep bunkers and onto the fringe at the reachable 14th, and after they made pars on the par-3 15th.

-Hovland hit 9-iron from the bunker on the 16th and could hear the awful thud of it rocketing into the turf at the edge of the sand.
+It was tight the rest of the way until the 16th.
+Hovland hit 9-iron from the bunker and could hear the awful thud of it rocketing into the turf at the edge of the sand.
 He knew immediately what happened, covered his mouth with a closed fist.
-After a drop into nasty rough, it took two more to get to the green.
+After a drop into nasty rough, it took two more to get to the green and led to double bogey.

 “Brooks is a great player, and now he has five majors.
 I mean, that’s a hell of a record right there.
 It’s not easy going toe-to-toe with a guy like that,” Hovland said.
 “He is not going to give you anything, and I didn’t really feel like I gave him anything either until 16.”